Criminal Justice

 • Experience Candlelight Sendoff

-• Study ethical behavior in criminal justice in POLC 455: Ethics
+• Study ethical behavior in the field of criminal justice by completing POLC 455: Ethics

 • Engage in practices of friendship, relinquishment and developing a rule of life